 For fruit lovers, Florida grows bananas, grapefruits, limes, watermelons, strawberries, blueberries, cantaloupe, and bananas.
 And don’t forget to eat your Florida veggies: broccoli, brussels sprouts, cabbage, zucchini, chard, and cucumbers.
 And down here in Florida, many of us novice farmer types can easily grow basil, cilantro, rosemary, oregano, and parsley.

 And mangos, summer is mango season, a beloved time of the year for many Floridians.
 My dad would peel a mango in a circular motion, the entire skin of the mango intact.
-I was astonished as a kid, and I keep trying to perfect this move.
+I was astonished as a kid, and I kept trying to perfect this move.

 Yes, Florida is the fishing and boating capital of the world, but I’m now talking about a different kind of sport.
 The sports culture, professional, college, and high school are intense in Florida.

-Florida sports three professional football teams, two major league baseball teams, two basketball teams, and believe it or not, two pro ice hockey teams.
-And Florida has three major universities with top-ranking sports teams and a few smaller, but growing universities that are up and coming in the sports realm.
+Florida sports three professional football teams, two major league baseball teams, two basketball teams, and, believe it or not, two pro ice hockey teams.
+And Florida has three major universities with top-ranking sports teams and a few smaller but growing universities that are up and coming in the sports realm.

 It’s a pretty impressive lineup.

 Known as the Nation’s Oldest City, St. Augustine is one of the top cities to visit in Florida, especially for history buffs.
 Tour Castillo de San Marcos on Matanzas Bay, The Oldest House (dating back to the 1700s), The Old Jail, and the Oldest Schoolhouse.
 And with such a long history, there are bound to be hauntings; and the ghost tour is eery and magical.

 The small city is not only packed in history but full of shops, restaurants, boutiques, and the top spots for people-watching.